kporten/template-react/apps/trpc/README.md

 This is a template for a [tRPC](https://trpc.io) API with [Express](https://expressjs.com).

+## Configuration

+- Copy `.env.example` and rename it to `.env`, then change the values if needed

 ## Setup

-- Copy `.env.example` and rename it to `.env`, then change the values if needed
+- Start the database service with `docker-compose up -d db`
-- After `pnpm install` you can run `pnpm --filter=trpc exec prisma migrate dev --name=init` to create the database and seed initial data
+- You can run `pnpm --filter=trpc exec prisma migrate dev --name=init` to create the database, an initial migration and to seed data

 ## Tasks